NVIDIA/nvtrust/guest_tools/gpu_verifiers/local_gpu_verifier/README.md

 ## License
 This repository is licensed under Apache License v2.0 except where otherwise noted.

-Please note that users who use Software with NVIDIA Attestation Cloud Services or the NVIDIA Trust without an Enterprise Product license may exercise the software solely for the purposes of developing a confidential computing service, not a commercial offering.
-A commercial Enterprise Product license must be obtained before offering within a paid commercial service.
+Users who use NVIDIA Attestation Cloud Services or the NVIDIA Trust software components, without an Enterprise Product license may exercise the software and services solely for the purposes of development of a confidential computing service, not a commercial offering/ redistribution.
+A commercial Enterprise Product license must be obtained before offering the software within a paid commercial service.

 ## Support
 For issues or questions, please [file a bug](https://github.com/NVIDIA/nvtrust/issues).
 For additional support, contact us at [attestation-support@nvidia.com](mailto:attestation-support@nvidia.com)